Architecture

 Allowed observation fields are mechanical: accessibility role/name/state, visible text, bounding box, frame id, href/src/action URLs, form ownership, enabled/checked/selected/focused states, input type, and redacted input value metadata.
 Disallowed fields: “important”, “likely login”, “best button”, “captcha”, “paywall”, or any page-intent label.

-Observation node collection starts with native interactive elements (a[href], button, form controls, summary, iframe) plus explicit interaction markers (role, tabindex, contenteditable=true).
-It also appends non-semantic elements whose computed cursor is pointer, scanning at most the first 2,000 body elements and adding at most 100 pointer nodes per snapshot.
-This keeps framework-authored clickable div / span elements visible to agents while preserving a deterministic payload budget.
+Observation node collection walks the main document, open shadow roots, and same-origin iframe documents.
+It starts with native interactive elements (a[href], button, form controls, summary, iframe) plus explicit interaction markers (role, tabindex, contenteditable=true).
+It also appends non-semantic elements whose computed cursor is pointer, scanning at most 2,000 elements and emitting at most 100 nodes across the whole tree.
+If either cap stops traversal, truncated records the mechanical reason and limits; truncation is never silent.

 Network artifact depth